derby-ding/carpartssegment/README.md

 Supports various models, losses, Lr schedulers, data augmentations and datasets, So, what's available ?

 Models
 the model we used is pspnet, with resnet as backbone, whick has been trained in voc dataset. you can download the pretrained resnet-50 from :https://drive.google.com/file/d/1am4GccZeiBPePjyoCi67--s2b4YapnNa/view?usp=share_link (PSPNet) Pyramid Scene Parsing Network [Paper]

 Datasets
-our dataset has been adapted to ade20k format, which is locate in dataset fold. you should unzip the train.zip and dev.zip firstly.
+our dataset has been adapted to ade20k format, which is locate in carpartsegdata fold. you should unzip the train.zip and dev.zip firstly.
 ADE20K: For ADE20K, simply download the images and their annotations for training and validation from sceneparsing.csail.mit.edu, and for the rest visit the website.

 Losses
 In addition to the Cross-Entorpy loss, there is also